A Psychiatric Study of Myths and Fairy Tales: Their Origin, Meaning, and Usefulness

 A Psychiatric Study of Fairy Tales: Their Origin, Meaning, and Usefulness is a 1963 (revised 1974) nonfiction book by Stanford University Psychiatrist Julius E. Heuscher (1918-2006), which explores the psychological, symbolic, and cultural significance of fairy tales.
-Drawing on psychoanalytic theory, existential philosophy, mythology, and child development, Heuscher argues that fairy tales serve a vital role in human psychological growth and self-understanding.
+Drawing on psychoanalytic theory, existential psychology, mythology, and child development, Heuscher argues that fairy tales serve a vital role in human psychological growth and self-understanding.
 Rather than dismissing these stories as mere children's entertainment, he interprets them as expressions of universal emotional and spiritual truths, analogous in some ways to dreams or visions.

 The book provides a comparative analysis of European and non-European fairy tales, including variants of Cinderella, Hansel and Gretel, and Sleeping Beauty, and distinguishes fairy tales from myths, legends, and fables.
 Heuscher also examines how fairy tales contribute to child development and emotional resilience by symbolically portraying the challenges of growing up, moral conflict, and transformation.
 He emphasizes their enduring relevance in a modern, rationalistic world increasingly disconnected from spiritual meaning.